PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/README.md

 ### 1. Recommended Server CharSet

-We recommend you to set `utf8mb4` as your MySQL database default charset.
-The following statement will check your DB charset:
+We recommend to set `utf8mb4` as your MySQL database default charset.
+The following statement will check your current DB charset:

 ```sql
 show variables like 'character_set_database';